 On the Add FTP Account page, complete the following:

 - Add a unique identifier for your FTP username.
 Your FTP username will be email@example.com, so copy/paste it to a secure location.

-- Create a unique and strong password.
-We recommend using the password generator to create a password that scores 100/100 on a strength score.
+- Create a strong password.
+We recommend using the password generator to create a password that scores a 100/100 strength rating.
 This will be your FTP password, so copy/paste it to a safe location as well.

 - For the Directory extension, always use public_html.

 - Your Quota should always be Unlimited.

 Click on Create FTP Account and you’re done!
 If you have trouble creating FTP login information, you may want to Google “[your hosting provider] FTP”.

 Typically, this will offer at least a few helpful articles and guides.
 For instance, SiteGround* provides a ton of support in this area:

 If you’re unable to find support documentation, you can always reach out to your hosting provider directly for assistance.

 Step 2: Download an FTP Client such as FileZilla